OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 Seabird provided GPCTD accuracy ratings are: Conductivity: +- 0.0003 S/m over a range of 0 to 9 S/m; Temperature:  +- 0.002oC over a range of -5 - 42oC and Pressure:  ± 0.1% of full scale range, up to 2000 m (datasheet-GliderPayloadCTD-Aug15-2.pdf).

 - insert image "Figure xx: Slocum Glider CTD (pumped).
-The thermistor is located within the inflow valve on the left (Isabelle Giddy)
+The thermistor is located within the inflow valve on the left (Isabelle Giddy)" add arrows!

-"
+A variation of the GPCTD has been developed for installation on SLOCUM gliders.
+The sensor is installed on the side of the SLOCUM.
+The continuously pumped CTD consumes 240 mW sampling continuously at 1/2 Hz.